ericthebell/ericthebell.github.io/about.md

 **What I bring** to a team is a holistic vision of a cross-product experience, and the facilitation to unify complicated cross-department experiences, as well as design mentorship to support those efforts.

-**I've shipped** three startups from soup to nuts, optimized existing products, and I visualizing and aligning product strategy and execution.
-I have a bad habit of sticking through a project until it succeeds or dies under my feet.
+**I've shipped** three startups from soup to nuts, optimized existing products and team processes, and I excel at visualizing and aligning product strategy and execution.

 <figure class="fullwidth">
 	<label for="mn-2" class="margin-toggle">⊕</label>